JoelGMSec/AutoRDPwn/README.md

 # Credits and Acknowledgments
-This framework uses the following scripts and tools:
+This framework has been created and designed from scratch by Joel Gámez Molina // @JoelGMSec

+Some modules use third-party code, scripts, and tools, particularly:

 • Chachi-Enumerator by **Luis Vacas** -> https://github.com/Hackplayers/PsCabesha-tools